 Personal data protection is a hot topic in Thailand as new legislation was passed in 2019 regarding companies who collect data from customers or employees.
-If you operate a business in Thailand or run it remotely from another country, you need to understand this new legislation and maintain your compliance.
+If you run an SEO agency in Thailand or if you operate any type of business in Thailand or run it remotely from another country, you need to understand this new legislation and maintain your compliance.
 Here’s everything you need to know about Thailand’s Personal Data Protection Act.

 What is the Personal Data Protection Act?